mui/material-ui/docs/src/pages/demos/snackbars/snackbars.md

-If you have been reading the [overrides documentation page](/customization/overrides) but you are not confident jumping in, here are examples of how you can change the UI of a Snackbar.
+If you have been reading the [overrides documentation page](/customization/overrides) but you are not confident jumping in, here are examples of how you can change the look of a Snackbar.

 {{"demo": "pages/demos/snackbars/CustomizedSnackbars.js"}}